Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/06-cholesky-accel/03-Algorithm_Acceleration/docs/module1_baseline/README.md

 Vitis Analyzer is a graphical tool which lets you browse many aspects of the design starting from the whole system down to the details of the kernel.

+In the 2023.1 release the `vitis_analyzer` command opens the Analysis view of the new Vitis Unified IDE and loads the specified summary files as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
+You can navigate to the various reports using the left pane of the Analysis view or by clicking on the links provided in the summary report.

 <details>
   <summary><b>Click to expand! (instructions for <code>Vitis Analyzer</code></b>)</summary>

    1. Open a terminal and setup Vitis
-   2. Run: <code>vitis_analyzer &</code>
-   3. File menu -> Open Summary...
-   4. Browse to <code>./build</code>
+   2. Change directory to <code>./build</code>
-   5. Select cholesky_kernel_hw_emu_xclbin_<b>run</b>_summary (prefixed with the blue "play" pictogram)
+   3. Run: <code>vitis_analyzer xrt.run_summary</code>
-   6. Navigate around by yourself watch this 45 seconds [looping gif](../images/analyzer_anim.gif) to see how to go around in Vitis Analyzer.
+   4. Navigate around in Vitis Analyzer.

       Make sure to check:
       1. Profile summary
       2. Guidance reports - indicates area of improvement
-      3. Application timeline - more information just below
+      3. Timeline Trace- more information just below

-The application timeline has the following structure:
+The Timeline has the following structure:

 * *Host*